rpdevries/rpdevries.github.io/_posts/2023-06-13-Dinosaur-Science-WY-2023.md

 |:--:|
 | <sup> Fossil excavation teamwork. <br> From top to bottom: Paul Sereno, Raina DeVries, Julia Y. <br> PC: Daniel Vidal </sup> |

-E
+After the fossil was rolled out of the pit, the underside was coated in burlap and plaster in preparation for transport.

 | <img src="/assets/post-imgs/SurroundingTheFossil_WY2023.png" alt="The fossil is almost ready!, WY 2023" width=600px> |
 |:--:|
 | <sup> Final excavation day of the fossil diplodocoid vertebra. <br> From left to right: Julia Y., Raina DeVries, Evan Saitta, Paul Sereno (back), Dennis R. (front), George C., Dylan P. &nbsp; In the fossil pit: Joshua W., Emma M. <br> PC: Daniel Vidal </sup> |

-We had to carry our prize - a 300lb diplodocoid vertebra - up the steep and muddy 300ft incline to the transport truck.
-However, with no helpful machines in sight, our only option was to use human labor.
+We had to carry our prize - a 300lb diplodocoid vertebra - up the steep and muddy incline to the transport truck.
+However, with no machines in sight, our only option was human labor.
+To prepare the fossil for transport, two ragged blue tarps were laid in a cross formation on the ground.
+The fossil was rolled onto the tarp and wrapped up, and then the whole thing was secured with rope.
+Each person took one end of the tarp, hoisted the fossil up, and walked up the hill.
+Lifting and dragging the fossil...

 | <img src="/assets/post-imgs/FossilCarry_WY2023.gif" alt="Carrying the 300lbs fossil, WY 2023" width=420px> |
 |:--:|